Outdoor Recreation

 Fishing & Hunting

-Note: for additional information on fishing and hunting, view the National Monuments, Refuges, State Parks & Umatilla National Forest section on this web page.
+Fishing and hunting opportunities are available in the Tri-Cities, Moses Lake, Pendleton, Walla Walla and Yakima areas.
+For additional information on fishing and hunting opportunities, view the National Monuments, Refuges, State Parks & Umatilla National Forest section on this web page.

 Department of Fish and Wildlife